womogenes/pca-food-map/README.md

 Create a folder called `data` in `./analysis` and download the survey data (from the spreadsheet) as `data/food-survey.csv` (no preprocessing needed).

-To get cool plots, run `food-pca.ipynb` and `people-pca.ipynb` with whatever Jupyter notebook tools you use.
+To get cool plots, run `./analysis/food_pca.ipynb` and `./analysis/people_pca.ipynb` with whatever Jupyter notebook tools you use.

 ### Requirements